niveksoft/lease-gen/basement-lease-template.md

 ## 21. OUTDOOR MAINTENANCE

-**Tenant is responsible for:**

-- **Snow/Ice Removal:** Remove from all sidewalks, driveways, walkways, entrances within 24-48 hours of snowfall (per city bylaws)
+  - **Snow/Ice Removal:** Remove snow and ice from the rear entrance, rear entrance stairs, landing, and walkway leading directly to basement access within 24-48 hours of snowfall (per city bylaws)
-- **Lawn Care:** Regular mowing during growing season, edging, basic weed control
-- **Leaves & Debris:** Remove fallen leaves and branches; keep yard tidy
-- **Garden Maintenance:** Basic upkeep of flower beds, shrubs, watering, weed removal (major changes need Landlord approval)
+  - **Rear Entrance Cleanliness:** Keep rear entrance area, steps, and immediate surroundings clear of leaves, branches, debris, and other obstructions
-- **Municipal Compliance:** Meet city standards; Tenant pays any fines for non-compliance
+  - **Municipal Compliance:** Ensure rear entrance area meets municipal standards; Tenant pays any fines for non-compliance in this area

 ## 22. DRAINAGE & PLUMBING